 The New Zealand Farmstay holidays is perfect for travellers looking for a rural experience.
 So what exactly is a Farmstay?
-In New Zealand a farmstay holiday is about fabulous hospitality, wide open spaces and of course FOOD!
-New Zealand was originally founded on food production when the first setttlers established farms for cattle and sheep and a large proportion of New Zealand’s income is still based on farm products.
+In New Zealand a farmstay holiday is about ‘local’ hospitality, wide open spaces and of course real home-cooked baking!
+New Zealand was originally founded on food production and a large proportion of New Zealand’s income is still based on farm products.
 Our farmers have established world-class working systems in some of the most stunning scenic areas on planet Earth!

 Firstly, you’ll meet hard working country people considered the “backbone” of New Zealand.
 Our farmers are ‘straight talkers’ with a sense of fairness and more importantly, humour.
 You’ll get to see working dogs in action and close-up encounters with real livestock.
 Most children would love collecting newly laid eggs for the morning’s breakfast.

 Generally when you visit a farm you’ll get a 4WD tour of the farm for a couple of hours which includes an introduction to a farmer’s best mate – those highly intelligent and hard working sheep dogs.
-Say ‘gidday’ to ‘Max’.
-He looks pretty dozy at times…..
+These guys are never still for lone and live to work.

 A Farmstay experience will often include a visit to the “Shearing Shed” or “Milking Rondel”.
 Handy hint: try to time your stay during shearing season.
 Believe me, its quite thrilled for the whole family to see a “shearing gang” in action.
-Trust me, the sight of this is truly mind blowing!

 After being “out and about” it’s time for some fabulous traditional home cooking.
-Expect the best meat, vegetables and desserts you can imagine.
-Often showcased are classics such as venison, kumara potato and pavlova.
+Expect the best quality of meat, vegetables and desserts to be served.
+Often showcased are classics such as venison, kumara potato and the traditional pavlova.
 The dining table is the centre hub of the farm after a day’s work.
 Expect to have some wonderful conversations.

-By the way, when it comes to creature comforts, there’s nothing makeshift about Farmstay accommodation.
+By the way, when it comes to creature comforts, there’s nothing makeshift about The New Zealand Farmstay holidays.
 Farmstay operators are professionals.
 They understand that travellers want a quality, comfortable experience with all the bells and whistles, including your own private en-suite bathroom.